TeoAndB/SocialGraphs_Project_Website/content/apps/dataframe_stats.md

 Let's count the character role categories of the entire SP Series:

-![South Park Network - in and out degree distribution](/dataframe_img/DF_series_categories_count.png) The bar chart above shows, that while most of the South Park characters remain uncategorized, thre is yet a wide range of about 19 categories.
+![South Park Network - in and out degree distribution](/dataframe_img/DF_series_categories_count.png) The bar chart above shows, that while most of the South Park characters remain uncategorized, there is yet a wide range of about 19 character categories for the SP series.
 It seems that one of the largest categories are the 4th Graders and the Monsters.
 This is expected, as the main SP characters are 4th graders, and there are a lot of weird monsters and talking animals in the series.
-Another noticeable categoriy is the Political Celebrities, which South Park loves to make fun of.
+Another noticeable category is the Political Celebrities, which South Park loves to make fun of.

 Now let's take a look at the gender distribution: